The Health Behaviours Team works on interventions to prevent or treat ill-health by intervening on diet, obesity, and smoking.

 - Preloading: A trial testing the effectiveness of nicotine patch preloading - wearing a patch for four weeks before quitting

-- A trial testing the effectiveness of GP referral to a low energy total diet replacement programme: DROPLET (in press)
+- DROPLET: A trial testing the effectiveness of GP referral to a low energy total diet replacement programme

 We work with some private companies where we are happy that doing so is in the public interest.
 We seek to manage the perceived and actual risk of bias by ensuring that we design the protocol independently of the company and the analysis is done to a pre-registered protocol and analysis plan and done by an independent statistician.
 We do not take personal income from private companies.